Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The only problem with this arrangement is that `b` must be declared as a variable and then initialized prior to the call.
 If `b` isn’t needed for any other purpose, it can be mildly annoying to create it solely for the purpose of calling `sum_array`.

 In C99, we can avoid this annoyance by using a ***compound literal***: an unnamed array that's created “on the fly” by simply specifying which elements it contains.
-The following call of `sum_array` has a compound literal (shown in bold) as its first argument:
+The following call of `sum_array` has a compound literal as its first argument:

 ```C
 total = sum_array((int []){3, 0, 3, 4, 1}, 5);